 Choosing Microgreen Seeds

 Lastly choose your seed.
-Some great varieties for beginners are Broccoli, Purple Kohlrabi, Turnip, Radish, Mustard, or basically anything within the Brassica family.
+Some great varieties for beginners are Broccoli, Purple Kohlrabi, Turnip, Radish, Mustard, or basically anything within the Brassica family (click here to see where we buy our seeds from).
 These crops grow abundantly and are easy to grow, especially for new growers.

 Tip- we have tons of Full Walk-Through Grow videos available on our YouTube (by clicking here) that can help guide you through growing different varieties for Free and with ease!
 Also be sure to check out our Free Downloadable Microgreen Grow Guide on our website's product page to learn about how much we use of each seed and our average grow times!
 If you're looking for a seed company, a reliable seed source is TrueLeaf Market , which is one of our go to seed company choices.